gauravver13/sketch-flow/README.md

 10. Initialize a new `db` package where you write the schema of the project,
 11. Import the db package in http layer and start putting things in the DB.
 12. Add a Common Package where we add the Zod Schema and the JWT_SECRET! done

+13. Defining the schema in schema.prisma: 8 mins